Kadhalar Dhinam

+Kadhalar Dhinam is the debut film for Kunal and the first Tamil film for Bendre.
+It features music composed by A. R. Rahman with cinematography by P. C. Sreeram and editing by B. Lenin and V. T. Vijayan.
+The film was released on 9 July 1999 and was also dubbed in Telugu as Premikula Roju, which was released simultaneously.
+The film received positive reviews and was a commercial success.
+A simultaneous partially reshot but mostly dubbed Hindi version, Dil Hi Dil Mein, was later released on 21 April 2000.

 Plot

-Raja is from a very poor, illiterate family, from Tamil Nadu.
-People from his region consider that "education is meant only for the rich".
+Raja is from a poor, illiterate family from Tamil Nadu.
+People from his region consider that education is meant only for the rich.
 There, poor boys are made to work from age five, either at factories or farms, so that they can support their families.
 Raja's dad is a violent alcoholic.
 He spends half of the family's income on alcohol.
 Raja's family struggles to survive hard every day.
-But, Raja's mother forced his father to let Raja finish high school, without doing any other work.
-But he refuses to fund him, and orders him to start work as accountant for their landlord.
-Raja's mom begs him to move to Mumbai to start a new life.
-Raja heeds his mom's pleas and moves to Mumbai to attend under graduate entrance exam at Ramachandra Institute of Management Studies, the top-most premier b-school in India.
+But Raja's mother forces his father to let Raja finish graduation, without doing any other work.
+But he refuses to fund him and orders him to start work as accountant for their landlord.
+Raja's mother begs him to move to Mumbai to start a new life.
+Raja heeds his mother's pleas and moves to Mumbai to attend Post Graduate Entrance Exam at Ramachandra Institute of Management Studies, the top-most premier business school in India.

-The movie starts at a train station on New Year Day, 1999.
+The film starts at a train station on New Year Day, 1999.
 Raja talks with a manager / veteran colonel named Manivannan in the station.
 Due to insistence, Raja goes into a flashback.
 Three years ago, he reaches Mumbai, where he plans to get admitted into the prestigious Ramachandra College of management, one of the most premier institutes in the nation.
-He gains admission for an MBA program at the Ramachandra College in Mumbai, though he was in 41st rank, in admission tests, for the 40 member class, courtesy of the college chairman, Dr.Ramachandra, but he doesn't realize this at first.
+He gains admission for an MBA program at the Ramachandra College in Mumbai, though he was in 41st rank, in admission tests, for the 40-member class, courtesy of the college chairman, Dr. Ramachandra, but he does not realise this at first.
 He thinks that he managed to get a seat due to his own abilities.
 This was because Ramachandra saw Raja sleeping on the same enclave-side bench, where he had slept without having anything else than the thought of providing quality education to all, 40 years ago.
 Ramachandra was born to a poor illiterate family and his father abandoned them after his sister's birth.
 Out of his desire to become a student, his mother rents the baby sister for beggars, to pay fees.
 But the poor baby dies and this pushes Ramachandra to create the best institute in India, by hard work.
 He brings up his daughter, in a humble manner, all alone after the death of his wife.